-There is a wide range of recommendations, with about 10-15 the average number recommended.
+There is a wide range of recommendations, with about 10-15 as the target range.

 How do I pick the right program for me?

 A program should have the right fit and feel for you.
 The program should offer broad exposure to many levels and types of sports.
 Other considerations include geographic location, family, and how future career goals align with individual program strengths/emphasis.
-It is strongly recommended to attend a program with a Emergency Medicine-Sports Medicine dual boarded physician on faculty or a program that has at least previously had an EM-SM fellow.
+It is strongly recommended to attend a program with an EM-SM dual-boarded physician on faculty or a program that has at least previously had an EM-SM fellow.

 Common mistakes during the application process

-On July 15 programs can begin reviewing applications.
+Programs can begin reviewing applications on July 15.
 It is recommended to have your application submitted by this date to allow you the best chance at obtaining an interview.
 Application deadlines vary based upon individual programs.
-Certification of the rank list is usually due mid-December and the match is in early January.
-Please refer to ERAS/AAMC website as well as individual program websites for deadlines.
+Certification of the rank list is usually due mid-December, and the match is in early January.
+Please refer to the ERAS/AAMC website as well as individual program websites for deadlines.

-Highlight important goals/achievements and how this has shaped you and how it relates to becoming a SM physician.
-Most important, be authentic.
+Highlight important goals/achievements, how this has shaped you, and how it relates to becoming a SM physician.
+Most importantly, be authentic.
 Tell your story in a way that is uniquely you, and let your personality shine through.

 Is this a match process?